 - the wart looks infected or very red

 - you’re in any doubt that it actually is a wart

 - the wart has been there for a long time

-- the wart isn’t responding to treatment, or if new warts appear.
+- the wart isn’t responding to treatment, or new warts appear.

-If your child is bothered by the appearance of a wart, see your doctor – he’ll be able to tell you the most appropriate method of wart removal.
+If your child is bothered by the appearance of a wart, see your GP.
+The GP can tell you the most appropriate way to get rid of the warts.

-Explain to your child that picking at the wart increases the risk of spreading and infection.
-Chewing on it might lead to warts appearing on her lips or face a few months later.
+If your child has a wart or warts, it’s a good idea to explain to your child that picking at the wart might cause more warts.
+It might also lead to infection.
+Chewing on a wart might lead to warts appearing on your child’s lips or face a few months later.

 Unless your child repeatedly touches another child’s warts, he’s unlikely to be infected by other people.

-Take care that your child wears thongs or sandals in public showers or changing rooms, as this might be a source of catching plantar warts.
+Take care that your child wears thongs or sandals in public showers or changing rooms.
+These are places where he could catch plantar warts.